 The Tragedy of Antony and Cleopatra Theme of Choices

-Sex and passion are central to Antony and Cleopatra for its role in the main characters’ relationship, but also to how the pair makes the decisions that will ripple into their personal and political lives.
-Essential questions are raised about whether passion is a debilitating or empowering force in love and politics.
 Passion is especially important when it comes to decision-making in the play: decisions made in haste are often foolish, or impermanent.
-The interplay between passion and reason is often at stake, as to whether passion interferes with, or can augment, reason.
+The interplay between passion and reason is often at stake, and Shakespeare seems to be suggesting that passion interferes with reason.

 Questions About Choices

-- Passion seems to inform many of Antony and Cleopatra’s judgments made in the heat of the moment.
-These decisions are ones they don’t often stick to (like whenever Antony decides he is betrayed by Cleopatra, and resolves to leave her).
+- Passion seems to inform many of Antony's and Cleopatra’s judgments made in the heat of the moment.
+These decisions are ones they don’t often stick to (like whenever Antony decides he is betrayed by Cleopatra and resolves to leave her).
 Does passion ever constitute reasonable grounds for making a decision?

 - Is passion inherently contrary to reason and good judgment?
 Can passion ever inspire sensible judgments, or augment them?
 What about this scenario: Enobarbus blames Antony’s passion for Cleopatra for his loss in the first naval battle, yet Antony’s passion for the war arguably inspires him to fight again and earn a victory the next time around.